Gobbel2000/klipper_cura_connection/README.md

 UFPWriter and UFPReader plugins of Cura can work.
 Otherwise an exception is generated when trying to send a file.

+Install the latest version of zeroconf that supports Python 2:

+`pip2 install zeroconf==0.19.1`

 ### Port redirection

 Root privileges are required to listen to port 80, the default HTTP port.